Katra, Jammu and Kashmir

-Katra is a town in the Reasi district of the Indian union territory of Jammu and Kashmir, situated at the foot of the Trikuta Mountains, where the shrine of Vaishno Devi is located.
+Katra or Vaishno Devi is a city and Tehsil in the Reasi district of the Indian union territory of Jammu and Kashmir.
+It is situated at the foot of the Trikuta Mountains, where the shrine of Vaishno Devi is located.
 Katra is located 24 km (15 mi) from the town of Reasi, 42 km from the city of Jammu and around 685 km north of the national capital New Delhi and is the base for pilgrims visiting the Mata Vaishno Devi Temple.

 Geography

 Katra is located at 32.98°N 74.95°E. It has an average elevation of 875 metres (2,474 feet).
 The Banganga River passes through the village.